 If your website is compromised, then having recent external backups means you are in the best position for recovery.
 If you are comfortable logging into your hosting account, you can manually take backups yourself and save them to your local computer.
 Some hosting providers will take regular or semi-regular backups of your hosting account for you and can help you restore it in the event of a problem, but it pays to have something separate, just in case.
 There is an assortment of plugins available for WordPress that can help you automate the backup process to an external destination.
+My favourite is Snapshot Pro, which is free with premium features as part of a WPMU Dev subscription.
 Some great ones are BackWPup (free plugin, premium subscription), Backup Buddy (paid subscription only), UpdraftPlus Backup (free plugin, premium subscription), Jetpack (backup only available in paid subscriptions), and Vaultpress (paid subscriptions only).

 Need some help?

 That’s it.
 Follow these steps and you are going to significantly reduce your exposure to malware.
-If you need help with any of these steps or would like to talk about what you can do to protect your website, get in touch with us today by filling out the form below, or subscribe to our WordPress Web Shield and we’ll keep on top of everything for you.
+If you need help with any of these steps or would like to talk about what you can do to protect your website, get in touch with us today.